intel/ros2_openvino_toolkit/README.md

 ![person_reidentification_demo_video](./data/images/person-reidentification.gif "person reidentification demo video")

 # Installation and Launching
+## Deploy in local environment
 * Refer to the quick start document for [getting_started_with_ros2](./doc/quick_start/getting_started_with_ros2_ov2.0.md) for detailed installation & lauching instructions.
+* Refer to the quick start document for [yaml configuration guidance](./doc/quick_start/yaml_configuration_guide.md) for detailed configuration guidance.

+## Deploy in docker
+* Refer to the docker instruction for [docker_instructions](./docker/docker_instructions_ov2.0.md) for detailed information about building docker image and launching.
 * Refer to the quick start document for [yaml configuration guidance](./doc/quick_start/yaml_configuration_guide.md) for detailed configuration guidance.

 # Reference